fallingmeteorite/task_scheduling/README.md

 This task scheduling is suitable for:

 1.Network Requests: Handling multiple HTTP requests concurrently, where each request can be scheduled and executed asynchronously.

 2.File I/O Operations: Reading from or writing to multiple files concurrently, especially when dealing with large files or when the I/O operations are slow.

 3.Database Queries: Executing multiple database queries concurrently, especially when the queries involve waiting for database responses.

 4.Web Scraping: Running multiple web scraping tasks concurrently, where each task involves fetching and processing web pages.

 5.Real-time Data Processing: Processing real-time data streams, where tasks need to be executed as soon as data is available.

 6.Background Tasks: Running background tasks that perform periodic operations, such as data aggregation, cleanup, or monitoring.

+7.CPU-intensive task execution.

+8.Threads in new processes can be well managed.

+9.With analysis function, it can analyze which scheduler the execution function conforms.

 ## Feature description